 When I lost the prescription plan, life got harder.
-I can’t remember why I lost it.
+Can’t remember why I lost it.
 Did I switch insurance or did they switch me?
 I think they switched me.

 One day I had it, the next I didn’t.
 It was so messed up.
-I was in the new place by then.
+Was in the new place by then.
 The one in Boystown, a block from Sue.
 It happened at the Walgreens.
 That’s how Chicagoans say it.
 You gotta have “the,” otherwise it’s not Chicago.
 So it was at “the Walgreens,” where Maurine with an “i” worked.
-I showed up at the window like always, except this time the pharmacist said, “That’ll be thirteen hundred dollars.”
+Showed up at the window like always, except this time the pharmacist said, “That’ll be thirteen hundred dollars.”

 “Don’t squeeze the Charmin, Mr. Whipple.”
 That one made me howl.
 I was on a Twix kick the summer that Sue was into Kit Kats.
 We’d debate whose slogan made for a better checkout experience.
 “It’s a cookie and a candy,” that’s what I got.
 Saying it, Maurine didn’t look up.
 Otherwise she would have seen me smiling.

 After the insurance was snatched, I bought pills out of pocket.
 Ponying up 100 bucks every three days threw a wrench in life.
 Wonder what Maurine would have said about that.
 I know what she would have said.
 She had that look when ladies would buy tampons, swapping the slogan for a side-long glance.
 The register was her stage.
 With the smile cracking more in her eyes than on her lips, she’d glance at the box then back at you.
 The box, you, until all the embarrassment was gone.
 That’s what Maurine did, she took the shame out of things.
 I needed her at the pharmacy.

 Don’t remember the details.
 I know I had to choose.
 You know, between medicine and food.
 There was so much shame in it.
 Why couldn’t Maurine work the pharmacy?